owncloud/ocis/ocis/development/build.md

 ## Build the oCIS binary

-The oCIS binary source is in the `ocis` folder inside the oCIS repository.
-In this folder you can build the oCIS binary:
+You only need to run following command if you have changed protobuf definitions or the frontend part in one of the extensions.
+Run the command in the root directory of the repository.
+Otherwise you can skip this step and proceed to build the oCIS binary.
+This will usually modify multiple `embed.go` files because we embed the frontend build output in these `embed.go` files and a timestamp will be updated and also minor differences are expected between different Node.js versions.

 {{< highlight txt >}}
+make generate
+{{< / highlight >}}

+The next step is to build the actual oCIS binary.
+Therefore you need to navigate to the subdirectory `ocis` and start the build process.

+{{< highlight txt >}}
 cd ocis
-make generate
 make build
 {{< / highlight >}}

-After building you have the binary within the `bin/` folder.
+After the build process finished, you can find the binary within the `bin/` folder (in `ocis/bin` relative to the oCIS repository root folder).

 Try to run it: `./bin/ocis h`

 ## Build a local oCIS docker image